Chad-Powellv1/pseudoCode/pseudocode.md

     - The Rock Wool Object sits in the bottom of the Fireplace Insert Object in front of and on top of the Gas Burner Object to provide the appearance of glowing embers.

+    - ### **Manual Control Unit Object**:

-    - The Manual Control Unit Object CONTROLS the volume of the flame produced by the Gas Burner Object.
+      - **FUNCTION**: Controls the volume of the flame produced by the Gas Burner Object.

         - The Flame Control Knob will provide a minimum and maximum amount the flame can be adjusted.

         - IF Flame Control Knob is LESS THAN 50% THEN the Gas Burner Object will produce a flame volume LESS THAN 50% capacity.

         - IF Flame Control Knob is GREATER THAN 50% THEN the Gas Burner Object will produce a flame volume GREATER THAN 50% capacity.

+    - ### **The Igniter Object**: //////////////>>>>>>>>>

-    - The Igniter Object mounts to the Gas Burner Object assembly and electric power.
+    mounts to the Gas Burner Object assembly and electric power.
 It produces an electric spark to ignite the gas in the Pilot light Object.

     - IF electric is connected on THEN ONCLICK Igniter Button Object will produce an electric spark.

     - The Pilot light Object is connected to the Gas Burner Object and lite by the Igniter Object.